Evva1023/Evva1023/README.md

 ### Hello 👋, I’m Eva
 ### I’m a passionate freelancing front-end coder and a novice at back-end programming

-📚 I'm constantly learning new skills, now it is NestJS, planning to get to know Angular and Next.js
+📚 I'm constantly learning new skills, now it is NestJS, planning to get to know Angular and Vue

 🏆 Goal: to write nice and clean code, and need less refactoring later on